 Access to Resources

 The Digital Media Commons (DMC) is a restricted access lab available for use by current USF students, faculty, and staff.
-Access also includes equipment check-out, consultations and training appointments, and use of the Studio.
+Access also includes equipment check-out, consultations and training appointments, and use of the Studio/VR.
 Note: Access to DMC resources is not available to patrons with Special Borrower’s card, such as, IB and Olli students.

 For lab and Studio use, patrons must sign-in and certify that they are working on multimedia and/or digital media projects.
 Patrons who are not working on multimedia and/or digital media projects may be asked to leave the lab or Studio.

 Appointments can be made with staff only for assistance with supported software and equipment.
 Appointments cannot be made for:

 - Staff creation or completion of user’s projects (we will not do the projects for you)

 - Soliciting artistic or graphic design suggestions (we will not interfere in your creative process)

 - Microsoft Word, Excel or other common programs where training is available elsewhere (we have IT support on the 1st floor)

 Be Careful With Equipment

 Digital Media Commons equipment is USF property.
 In accordance with USF Library Policy TLIB122 Library Fines, users of equipment will be held responsible to pay the repair or replacement costs of any borrowed equipment, which is lost, stolen, or damaged.
 These costs will be applied against the user’s USF account and must be paid online.